Here are six dates for your summer calendar that let you do good while you’re out there “doing”

 Toronto truly comes alive in the summer months with exciting events happening simultaneously across the city every week.
 But how to choose which to try?
 Here’s one way: combine doing something you love with an event that gives back to the community.
 No matter where your interests lie, there’s something out there just for you that will also benefit someone else.

 If you’re craving a little Zen, try Park Yoga

 Who it helps: Classes are donation based and a portion of the proceeds go to Nellie’s, a Toronto shelter for abused women and children.
-When and where: Saturdays at 10 a.m., Riverdale Park East; Sundays at 10:30 a.m.
-High Park and Jonathan Ashbridges Park; Mondays at 6:30 p.m., Trinity Bellwoods Park, 7 p.m., Riverdale Park East; Tuesdays at 6:30 p.m., Sorauren Park; Wednesdays at 7 p.m., Riverdale Park East; Thursdays 6:30 p.m., Lawrence Park, 7 p.m., Riverdale Park East.
+When and where: Saturdays at 9:30 a.m., Vine Parkette, 10 a.m., Riverdale Park East; Sundays at 10:30 a.m.
+High Park and Jonathan Ashbridges Park; Mondays at 6:30 p.m., Riverdale Park East; Wednesdays at 6:30 p.m., Riverdale Park East; Thursdays 6:30 p.m., Acro Yoga in Riverdale Park; Fridays 6:30 p.m., Beaches.
 Hot tip: Mats aren’t provided so you’ll need to bring your own.
 (Photograph By Goodluz / Adobe Stock)

 For one night only, get your fill of locally crafted beer and food vendors from the Junction’s farmers’ market, local restaurants, breweries and cideries.